 - Product storage space

-Standard sized items are charged $0.69/cubic foot from January to September; $2.40/cubic foot from October to December.
-Oversized items are $0.48/cubic food from January to September; $1.20/cubic foot from October to December.
-(Note that these charges are always subject to change.)
+Standard sized items are charged $0.87/cubic foot from January to September; $2.40/cubic foot from October to December.
+Oversized items are $0.56/cubic food from January to September; $1.40/cubic foot from October to December.
+(Note that these charges are always subject to change and are usually updated annually.)

 If an item is in storage for longer than 365 days, Amazon charges a Long Term Storage Fee (LTSF), assessed on the 15th of each month.
 If your inventory exceeds your storage limits for a given month, you are charged an FBA Inventory Storage Overage Fee, which is assessed even should your inventory levels drop to within your storage limits at some point for that month.